 This research project proposes to undertake a randomised controlled trial of the second line anticonvulsants phenytoin and levetiracetam for CSE in children.
-This multi-centre study will be a world first and have a profound impact on the management of CSE in children in New Zealand, Australia and worldwide, in either confirming the current second line medication used or recommending a newer second line medication.
+This multi-centre study was a world first and is likely to have a profound impact on the management of CSE in children in New Zealand, Australia and worldwide, in either confirming the current second line medication used or recommending a newer second line medication.

 - Dalziel S. R., Furyk J., Bonisch M., Oakley E., Borland M., Neutze J., Donath S., Sharpe C., Harvey S., Davidson A., Craig S., Phillips N., George S., Rao A., Cheng N., Zhang M., Sinn K., Kochar A., Brabyn C., Babl F.E., “A multicentre randomised controlled trial of levetiracetam versus phenytoin for convulsive status epilepticus in children (protocol): Convulsive Status Epilepticus Paediatric Trial (ConSEPT) - a PREDICT study”, 'BMC Pediatrics', 2017;17(1):152. doi:10.1186/s12887-017-0887-8